-My four year old daughter helps me water and harvest a rainbow of yummy fruit and vegetables and then delights to help prepare them in the kitchen.
+Gardening is a family affair at our house.
+My four-year-old daughter helps me water and harvest a rainbow of yummy fruit and vegetables and then delights to help prepare them in the kitchen.
 On the other side of the yard we have the herb garden.

-The kids are learning that Mama Nature gives us food to fill our bellies, but she also gives us herbs to make us feel better.
+The kids are learning that Mother Nature gives us food to fill our bellies and herbs to make us feel better.
 Whether it’s a scraped knee, a tummy ache or a cold, the beautiful, fragrant herbs can help us heal it away.

 My son has dry, sensitive skin and tends to get eczema on his legs.
-We massage him with this oil after each bath and it keeps his skin moist and healthy.
+We massage him with this homemade herbal baby oil after each bath, and it keeps his skin moist and healthy.
 We pick the skin-soothing plants, dry them and infuse them into oil.
-If you don’t have these herbs in your yard, you can easily buy them online or at your local healthfood store.
+If you don’t have these herbs in your yard, you can easily buy them online or at your local health food store.